lytics/confl/README.md

   "country" : "Westeros"
 }

-# sections can omit the colon before bracket or leave in
+# sections can omit the colon, equal before bracket
 seenwith {
   # nested section
   # can be spaces or tabs for nesting
-  jaime {
+  jaime : {
     season = season1
     episode = "episode1"
   }

-  cersei {
+  cersei = {
     season = season1
     episode = "episode1"
   }